ramottamado/ramottamado.github.io/_posts/2022-02-11-low-level-left-join-in-apache-flink.md

 ## Conclusion

 As the name suggests, to do low-level join is not that straightforward in Apache Flink.
-However, with low-level join we can control how exactly the logic of the stream join, as demonstrated with the above abstract class, where we can fine-tune and change the logic of `join()` method in the implementing class.
-Optionally, since we can have side outputs in Flink, we can add logic to output records to side outputs, e.g. records without corresponding dimension state.
+However, with low-level join we can control how exactly the logics of the stream join is, as demonstrated with the above abstract class where we can fine-tune and change the logics of `join()` method in the implementing class.
+Optionally, since we can have side outputs in Flink, we can add some logics to output records to side outputs, e.g. records without corresponding dimension state.

 [flink-state]: https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/dev/datastream/fault-tolerance/state/